How to understand English in Ireland (accents, pronunciation and expressions)

 Understand English in Ireland

 Most of the time, students arriving to Ireland will come with a fair knowledge of English.
 We’ve all watched movies in English, studied in school, listened to music…and when we move abroad we are not too worried because, at least, we have the basics!
 Then we arrive and the reality of the city you’ve chosen hits you.
-The accent is so different from what you learnt in school and there are expressions you hear every day that you never heard before (and have no idea what they mean!)
+The accent is so different from what you learnt in school and there are expressions you hear every day that you have never heard before (and have no idea what they mean!).

 This will happen to you whether you move to Scotland, Canada, England or any other country but for those lucky ones that chose Ireland, here are a few things you need to understand English in Ireland.